-Constellation is an architectural sculpture, performance, and panel series that will activate the underused plaza in Seward Park as a transformative community public space.
-The site-specific sculptural pavilion will be composed of interlocked wooden modules that will be re-arranged and transformed seasonally in three different configurations over the course of the exhibition.
+Constellation is an architectural sculpture, performance, and panel series that activates the underused plaza in Seward Park as a transformative community public space.
+The site-specific sculptural pavilion is composed of interlocked wooden modules that will be re-arranged and transformed seasonally in three different configurations over the course of the exhibition.

 Cheryl Wing-Zi Wong is an artist working at the intersection of art, architecture, and performance.
 She received her BA in Art and Italian at U.C.
 Berkeley and earned her Master of Architecture from Columbia University Graduate School of Architecture, Planning and Preservation.
 She is a co-founding partner of spatial design practice Studio C+C.